kukas/melody_extraction_toolkit/README.md

 ## about
 This is a semestral project that precedes my bachelor thesis on the same subject.

+## Installation

+To install virtual environments (needed for running the algorithms), please run `algorithms/environments/install-environments.sh`.

+The _SourceFilterContoursMelody_ algorithm requires [Essentia](http://essentia.upf.edu/documentation/) which needs to be installed to the respective _virtualenv_.

 ## goals

 * frontend